lisongxu/CSCE156-Lab-DB-Install/README.md

 https://www.mysql.com/products/workbench/

+***Please download the archived version 8.0 instead of the latest version that does not work with our database server.***

 If the download link does not work, you can try a different Wi-Fi network or download using your cellular network.